lifecoderua/helpdesk/README.md

 - Ticket may be reopened from closed Status both by Staff or Customer
 - Truly random string may not guarantee it would be unique, so we would use semi-random string based on the id for the Ticket's slug
+- New display assumed to contain all tickets without owner.
+As another option the may be taken by a special `fresh` status or a request for tickets with `0` TicketUpdates

 ## Technical Requirements